kynex7510/3dbrew/content/ACT_Services.md

 Account slot -2 (0xFE) always refers to the currently loaded account.

+# Password Management

+The ACT sysmodule uses a distinct password management system.

+## Password Hashing Algorithm

+Passwords are not stored in plaintext.
+Instead, they are hashed using the following algorithm:

+    void hash_password(void *out_hash, void *input, int input_size, unsigned int num_iterations, unsigned int principal_id) {
+        static const unsigned char constant[4] = { 0x02, 0x65, 0x43, 0x46 };

+        unsigned char hash_data[8 + 32] = { 0 };
+        unsigned int bswap_pid = bswap32(principal_id);

+        while ( num_iterations-- ) {
+            memcpy(&hash_data[0], &bswap_pid, 4);
+            memcpy(&hash_data[4], &constant, 4);
+            memcpy(&hash_data[8], input, input_size);

+            /* output, input, size */
+            sha256(out_hash, hash_data, 8 + input_size);
+            input_size = 32;
+            input = out_hash;
+        }
+    }

+## Account Password Hash

+The AccountPasswordHash field in the account data is the result of one iteration of the above algorithm, using the plaintext password as the input.
+It is generally used to verify the input password in [ACTA:LoadConsoleAccount](ACTA:LoadConsoleAccount "wikilink").

+This field in the account data is set when [ACTA:BindToNewServerAccount](ACTA:BindToNewServerAccount "wikilink"), [ACTA:BindToExistentServerAccount](ACTA:BindToExistentServerAccount "wikilink"), or [ACTA:UpdateAccountPassword](ACTA:UpdateAccountPassword "wikilink") is used.

+## Account Password Cache

+It is possible to cache the password for an account so the user isn't asked for it every time.
+This can be configured in Nintendo Network ID settings or during an NNID login prompt (e.g. in the eShop).
+The AccountPasswordCache field in the account data is the result of two iterations of the above algorithm, using the plaintext password as the input.

+## Account Password Input

+The account password input represents the in-memory input value of the password.
+It can be thought of as the value that will be autofilled by default in a login form.
+When the ACT sysmodule is started and the default account is loaded, the AccountPasswordCache is copied to the AccountPasswordInput, allowing automatic login.

+However, it is possible to override this value using [ACTA:SetAccountPasswordInput](ACTA:SetAccountPasswordInput "wikilink").
+The AccountPasswordInput value set using this command can then be saved to the account password cache by using [ACTA:EnableAccountPasswordCache](ACTA:EnableAccountPasswordCache "wikilink").

+The account password cache can be enabled or disabled through [ACTA:EnableAccountPasswordCache](ACTA:EnableAccountPasswordCache "wikilink").

+The AccountPasswordInput is always loaded into memory and is not saved to the system save data.

 # Server Types

 The ACT sysmodule uses two different server types for Nintendo Network accounts.